Police arrest suspect in Denver shooting that killed 1

 At the apartment, they weighed and packaged drugs and the two men talked about gun trading.

 The woman suddenly got pushed and fell to the floor, saw a flash and heard a pop, she told investigators.
-She looked up and saw Simpson with his arm out toward the male victim.
+She looked up and saw Simpson with his arm out toward Martinez.

 She saw Simpson leave the room and go into the living room, where she heard another pop.

-Note: Editors note: This story was updated with the victim's identification June 1.